michael2012z/BitBible/markdown/Etheridge/files/John.md

 25. Amen, amen, I say to you, That the hour cometh and also now is, when the dead shall hear the voice of the Son of Aloha; and they who hear shall live

-26. For as the Father hath life in his person,Ba-knumeh, in his person or substance. so hath he given also to the Son to have life in his person,
+26. For as the Father hath life in his person,

 27. and hath empowered him also to execute judgment.
 Because he is the Son of man,